Florida governor says parents can send asymptomatic kids exposed to Covid-19 back to school - KVIA

 With the spread of the Delta variant driving a surge of cases as the new school year opened, schools in some states have faced difficulties balancing Covid-19 prevention with differing statewide orders.

-Alachua County is among those in Florida whose school systems have come under fire from DeSantis for defying the state’s ban on mask mandates.
+Alachua County is among those in Florida where school systems have come under fire from DeSantis for defying the state’s ban on mask mandates.

 “We will be reviewing the new rules and any notifications we receive from the State with our legal counsel and medical advisors.
 In the meantime, we will continue to follow the masking and quarantine policies currently in place in our schools,” Simon said.